 1160 — 1610 MHz (GPS L1/L2/L5, Galileo E1/E5a/E5b/E6, Glonass G1/G2/G3, Beidou B1/B2a/B2/B3)

 < -12 dB

-A 3D-printed ceramic antenna designed to provide high radiation tolerance in a <1U envelope.
+The ANYWAVES GNSS L1/E1 Band Antenna is a 3D-printed ceramic antenna designed to provide high radiation tolerance in a less than 1U form factor.
 It has been specifically developed to withstand harsh environments without thermal protection due to construction material selection and solder-less feed system.

 1.563 — 1.587 GHz (L1)

 1.559 — 1.591 GHz (E1)

 > 5.5 dBi at boresight